pmohinder/platform-docs/05_EclecticIQ_ER_Client_Configurations/Readme.md

 ---------------
 As soon as an agent checks-in with the server, a default configuration is applied to the agent based on the operating system of the endpoint.
 The configuration contains the list of scheduled queries and filters that are applied on the agent.

-For the Windows operating system, PolyLogyx Extension is part of the agent and therefore the configuration includes the following:
+For the Windows operating system, the extension is part of the agent and therefore the configuration includes the following:
     a.
 Additional filtering criteria to eliminate <i>white noise</i> from the real-time telemetry.
     b.
 Set of scheduled queries that captures all the process creation and network connections data from the endpoint.
     The configurations are editable and the changes in the configuration are picked up by the endpoint based on the <i>config_tls_refresh</i> value in the osquery.flags file.